Toni-SM/libiiwa/docs/source/modules/python.rst

 .. note::

-    After the :literal:`LibIiwa` class is instantiated, the program execution is blocked until the Java library installed in the KUKA Sunrise Cabinet is ready to be launched via the smartHMI.
+    After the :literal:`LibIiwa` class is instantiated, program execution is blocked until the Java library installed in the KUKA Sunrise Cabinet is executed via the smartHMI.

 Class constructor
 ^^^^^^^^^^^^^^^^^